DFreezy/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01.md

     - List your specific, measurable, achievable, relevant, and time-bound goals.

-    Apply for a junior developer job by the end of the course Sit in an interview by December 2024
+    Apply to ten junior web developer jobs by the end of the year Adopt a strict morning meditation practice to make sure I'm at my best Make at least 100K from my developer job
-    Apply to 20 jobs a week
+    Conquer HTML, CSS, and Javascript languages, and the frameworks associated with that by studying tutorials everyday

     - Explain the rationale behind each goal.
-    These goals are completely in my control to achieve These systems will eventually lead to the perfect career.
+    These goals are completely in my control to achieve as long as I stick to the plan and not lose hope These systems will eventually lead to the perfect career.

-2. **Long-term Goals** (3-5 years and beyond):
+3. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.

-    I want to be able to earn more money.
+    I want to be able to earn more money, so I can invest in companies such as Amazon, google to make passive income, and a great ROI.
+And build great financial security
-    I want to have a relaxed lifestyle, but still deliver quality work.
+    I want to have a relaxed lifestyle, but still deliver quality work as I'm sitting in cafe with my laptop, and drinking my coffee with a chocolste muffin.
-    I want to have freedom to spend time with friends and family.
+    I want to have freedom to spend time with friends and family, instead of always cancelling when I can't make it to a party.
+    I want to spoil everyone on Christmas without feeling broke afterwards.
+   When anyone in my family gets sick, I want to be able to afford the best medical care.
     - Describe how these align with your interests and skills.
+    I have always been a somewhat free spirit, but I was trapped within the shackles of my shyness, but I want to break free by finally calling the shots in my own life.
     I'm an introvert, and this fits in my peaceful nature I like to express myself creatively, and I can do that through designing websites, and applications